sdkbox-doc/en/src/sdkboxplay/v3-lua/usage.md

 ##### Logged in user info

-Calling the method `sdkbox.SdkboxPlay:getUserId()` to get an id per platform that uniquely identifies the logged-in user.
+Calling the method `sdkbox.SdkboxPlay:getPlayerId()` to get an id per platform that uniquely identifies the logged-in user.
 Additionally, you can query more information about the user.

 ######iOS/Android fields